dgitall/GroupProj-Census/README.md

 * What firms already have high acceptance of AI (use is high)?
 * Does AI technology use affect the number of workers, worker skill level, and STEM skills of workers?
 * What is the motivation behind firms using AI (specifically firms who report high use)?
-* What is the main factor that adversely affects the adoption or utilization of AI (besides not applicable and no factors affected)?
+* What is the main factor that adversely affects the adoption or utilization of AI among those most likely to adopt AI?

 ## Data Sources
 * Data provider 1: Census Bureau - https://api.census.gov/data.html